Background pattern

 Paracetamol / Phenylephrine Bitartrate / Chlorphenamine Maleate

-Read this leaflet carefully before you start to take this medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• This medicine has been prescribed for you only, and you must not give it to others even if they have the same symptoms as you, as it may harm them.
+• This medicine has been prescribed for you only.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any side effects, consult your doctor or pharmacist even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 1. What is Kerngrip and what is it used for

-It is an association of 3 active principles, paracetamol, chlorphenamine and phenylephrine.
+It is an association of 3 active principles, paracetamol, chlorphenamine, and phenylephrine.

 Paracetamol is an analgesic that reduces pain and fever.
-Chlorphenamine is an antihistamine that relieves nasal secretion and phenylephrine acts by reducing nasal congestion.
+Chlorphenamine is an antihistamine that relieves nasal secretion, and phenylephrine acts by reducing nasal congestion.

 Do not take Kerngrip

-• If you are allergic to the active ingredients or any of the other components of this medication (listed in section 6).
+• If you are allergic to the active substances or to any of the other components of this medicine (listed in section 6).

 • If you have high blood pressure.